2021–22 Leeds United F.C. season: August

-Leeds' following match was against League One club Crewe Alexandra at Elland Road in the EFL Cup second round on 24 August.
-Leeds won the tie 3–0 with a goal from captain for the night Kalvin Phillips and two more from Jack Harrison.
+Leeds' following match was against League One club Crewe Alexandra at Elland Road in the EFL Cup second round on 24 August, winning 3–0.
+Kalvin Phillips and two from Jack Harrison the goal-scorers.

-Leeds' final match before the first international break of the season saw them travel to Turf Moor to draw 1–1 with Sean Dyche's Burnley on 29 August 2021.
+Leeds travelled to Turf Moor to play Sean Dyche's Burnley on 29 August, drawing 1–1.
 Burnley opened the scoring after a Matthew Lowton shot fell into former Leeds player Chris Wood's path, allowing him to prod the ball home; however, Leeds equalised through Bamford after a Jamie Shackleton shot fell into his path so he could foot it into the Burnley goal past Nick Pope.
-This was Bamford's first goal of the 2021-22 Premier League season and it came after England manager Gareth Southgate announced that he would receive his first England call-up for the 2022 FIFA World Cup Qualifiers in Group I against Hungary away at the Puskás Aréna on 2 September 2021, Andorra at home at Wembley Stadium on 5 September 2021 and Poland away at the PGE Narodowy on 8 September 2021.
-The result left Leeds in 15th place in the Premier League table before the first international break of the season — above Burnley in 16th place and below Palace in 14th place.

 September

-Leeds' first match after the first international break of the season saw them host Jürgen Klopp's Liverpool at Elland Road - the visitors sat in fifth place in the Premier League table, above Everton who sat in sixth place and below Chelsea who sat in fourth place.
-This game saw them lose 3-0 on 12 September 2021, with Pascal Struijk receiving a red card due to a challenge on Harvey Elliott that resulted in a serious injury.
+Leeds' first match after the first international break of the season saw them host Jürgen Klopp's Liverpool at Elland Road on 12 September, losing 3–0 with Pascal Struijk receiving a red card due to a challenge on Harvey Elliott that resulted in a serious injury.

-The next two matches saw Leeds draw 1-1 with Newcastle United away (who at the time were in the relegation zone), with an early Leeds goal from Raphinha being cancelled out by one from Allan Saint-Maximin before half time; and a 1-2 loss at home to West Ham United with a 90th-minute goal by Michail Antonio winning it for the visitors.
-Six games into the Premier League season, Leeds United were still without a win.
+Leeds travelled to St James' Park on 17 September to face Newcastle United, drawing 1–1.
+An early Leeds goal from Raphinha was cancelled out by Allan Saint-Maximin before half time; a 2–1 loss at home to West Ham United followed with a 90th-minute goal by Michail Antonio winning it for the visitors on 25 September.

 October

-Leeds started October on a positive note, getting their first win of the season and their first clean sheet in a 1-0 win over Watford at Elland Road.
-Next up were Southampton who defeated Leeds narrowly, Armando Broja netting the only goal of the match.
-A last-minute draw against Wolves achieved through a Rodrigo penalty in stoppage time and a narrow win at Norwich saw Leeds ending the month in 17th place.
+Leeds started October with a 1–0 win over Watford at Elland Road on 2 October.
+Leeds travelled to Southampton on 16 October, losing 1–0.
+Armando Broja netting the only goal of the match.
+Wolves visited Elland Road on 23 October, drawing 1–1.
+A Rodrigo penalty in stoppage time earned a point for Leeds.
+Leeds travelled to Carrow Road to play Norwich City on 31 October, winning 2–1.